sunscrapers/flask-boilerplate/README.md

 * Celery
 * py.test

+It runs on both Python 2.7 and 3.5.

 ## Installation

-Firstly clone the repository and create virtualenv.
-Then install requirements:
+First, clone the repository and create a virtualenv.
+Then install the requirements:

 `$ pip install -r requirements.txt`